About the Owners

 Although I am busy and fulfilled with the business, I am always striving to learn more about dogs and consistently study new ways to teach gentle, but effective dog training to my clients.
 One thing that I learned a long time ago is that there are many ways to teach or get in touch with a dog's mind.
 I just love what I do because no two days are the same!

-With any extra time I have, I compete in agility with my two awesome dogs, Shumai (6 year old Doberman Pinscher) and Phlip (11 year old Australian Shepherd) I am also currently training and doing agility with my two newest dogs Grin (2 year old Australian Shepherd) and Kala (2 year old Doberman).
+With any extra time I have, I compete in agility with my four awesome dogs, Shumai (7 year old Doberman Pinscher) and Phlip (11.5 year old Australian Shepherd) and my two newest dogs Grin (3 year old Australian Shepherd) and Kala (3 year old Doberman).
 However, what I love most about my dogs is to go hiking with them as often as possible.
 I learn a lot from watching them and being with them.

 What I love most about my work is to watch owners who have what they consider a "problem" dog, learn how to communicate effectively.
 They can then learn to work together to form a common bond.
 I've seen great things that my clients call miracles happen here at It's PAWSible!